robotology/yarp/doc/release/master/RGBDFromRosTopic.md

 #### `RGBDFromRosTopic`

 * Added new device `RGBDFromRosTopic`.
-* It can be wrapped by `RGBDSSensorWrapper` to make RGBD data, collected by a ROS device, available on Yarp via `RGBDSensorClient`
+* It can be wrapped by `RGBDSSensorWrapper` to make RGBD data, collected by a ROS device, available on YARP via `RGBDSensorClient`